Detroit Electric Automobile

 they were called.
 "There are hundreds of explosions going on every

 minute in that gas engine, what if one of them goes wrong?
-In 2012
+Truth be told

 Most people think that electric cars are a recent phenomenon.
 The truth is that